celo-org/celo-proposals/CIPs/CIP-0040/odisRateLimit.md

 }

 interface Stage {
-  // How many seconds each batch of attempts is delayed by in this stage.
+  // How many seconds each batch of attempts in this stage is delayed with
+  // respect to the timer.
   delay: number;
   // Whether the timer should be reset between attempts during this stage.
   // Defaults to true.